 Potential Benefits and Disadvantages of a Lump Sum Workers’ Comp Settlement

 A lump sum settlement can carry with it a number of benefits.
 When you receive a large amount upfront, it gives you more power to determine your own medical care.
 Instead of having your treatments approved by your employer or its insurance carrier, you can make these decisions with your family and physicians.
 This can give you the opportunity to try riskier approaches to your care if traditional methods have fallen short.
 Obtaining a lump sum instead of ongoing benefits also gives you the freedom to make your own schedule and return back to work when you feel truly ready, instead of once the physician deems you fit for work.

 There are also serious potential disadvantages to accepting a settlement offer.
 When you are severely or catastrophically hurt, it can be difficult to put a value on your claim.
 It can be hard to determine your future medical costs or how much your overall income will be affected.
 An experienced attorney and medical and financial experts can help you calculate these amounts.
 However, you may be in a situation where there is too much guesswork to be comfortable with agreeing to a final amount.

-Contact Our Ohio Workers’ Compensation Settlement Lawyers for Help
+Contact Our Ohio Workers’ Comp Settlement Lawyers for Help

 If you have been injured in a work-related accident or recently diagnosed with a work-related medical condition, contact certified workers’ compensation lawyers Adrienne Hines and Victor Kademenos at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA right away.
 We can help you navigate Ohio’s workman’s compensation system, ensuring you obtain the benefits you are entitled to either through ongoing payments or a beneficial lump sum settlement.